we-merrill75/WendiMerrill-Cybersecurity-Project-1/README.md

 - download and launch a docker elk container.

 The steps of the ELK installation are laid out below:
-  - use ssh to access the Jump Box from my host machine.
+  - use ssh to access the Jump Box from my host machine
-  - using Ansible, create a container with a randomly assigned name. (wizardly_sammet)
+  - using Ansible, create a container with a randomly assigned name; (wizardly_sammet)
-  - attach container to the jumpbox through wich the container can be accessed..
+  - attach container to the jumpbox through which the container can be accessed..
   - run the playbook to install elk in the container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.